 - Complete miscarriage: The miscarriage has already taken place by the time you have your scan and the diagnosis is made.
 Generally, no further treatment is required.

-- Silent or delayed miscarriage: The fetus dies at an early stage, but it may take time before you notice any changes.
+- Silent or delayed miscarriage: The pregnancy ends at an early stage, but it may take time before you notice any changes.
 You may still have some pregnancy symptoms.

 - Incomplete miscarriage: You have already had vaginal bleeding or passed some tissue, but the process is not complete.